-The first thing we noticed about Au Lac Bar and Hostel was the awesome decor and welcome feel when stepping inside.
-We later learned that Kien himself created some of the key pieces!
+The first thing we noticed about Au Lac was the awesome decor and welcome feel when you step inside.

 The massive pool table greets you at the entrance then leads you to the bar/reception area. before sweeping you up the stairs to the rooms.